WHFV (Fredericksburg, Virginia): Financial trouble and sign-off

 Still, six full-time staff members left, including Angstadt, leaving station engineer Ray McInturff to pull double duty as manager.
 In an attempt to relieve its financial situation, WHFV rented half of its building out and crammed operations into the remaining space.
 The station's financial trouble brought the attention of the State Corporation Commission, who in March found grounds to block the sale.
 Television Fredericksburg had been granted an exception from stock-registration requirements under Virginia law, which the state argued should be removed if a controlling stake was to be sold to an out-of-state interest.
 Television Fredericksburg successfully defended its actions in an April 2 hearing and the sale was allowed to proceed.

 In an abrupt reversal, on May 28, 1975, WHFV suddenly notified the FCC that it was out of money and would go off the air the next day.
 The station, having waited as long as it could for FCC approval of the sale, blamed inaction on Release the World's part.
 The FCC agreed, stating that Release the World had been notified that it failed to submit complete financial information in its application to transfer control.
 The FCC placed the application on hold and did not take any action while it awaited completed information.
 (Potential transferees must prove they have enough cash on hand to acquire the station and run it for one year.)
 The FCC set an original deadline of May 22 to complete the application, after which it would close and eventually be dismissed.
 Release the World negotiated an extension to May 29.

 The Free Lance-Star quoted both an anonymous station employee and McInturff as suspecting that the delay showed that Release the World was attempting to back out of the deal.
-For their part, Release the World said it had sent the information to its lawyer in Washington in time to have the application completed on the 29th, but also stated the group would "change [their] thinking" on the purchase if the station were to go dark and lay off its staff.
+For their part, Release the World said it had sent the information to its lawyer in Washington in time to have the application completed on May 29, but also stated the group would "change [their] thinking" on the purchase if the station were to go dark and lay off its staff.
 Despite this statement, Release the World's lawyer said he never received the information; the application was not completed in time, and the FCC formally dismissed it in July.

-WHFV signed off for what would be the final time on May 29, 1975 at exactly 4:57:45 p.m; the final NBC program aired on the station was the soap opera Somerset, at 4 p.m.
-The station was so far in debt that it was of no concern that there was no money to pay UPI for the wire service – the staff could not even afford more paper for the teleprinter in the first place.
+WHFV signed off for what would be the final time on May 29, 1975, at exactly 4:57:45 p.m; the final NBC program aired on the station was the soap opera Somerset, at 4 p.m.
+The station was so far in debt that it was of no concern that there was no money to pay UPI for the wire service—the staff could not even afford more paper for the teleprinter in the first place.